 It’s been a pleasure being at ISC High Performance 2023 in Hamburg, Germany!
-This year, NHR4CES and the other seven NHR centers were part of the NHR Alliance booth.
+This year, NHR4CES and the other eight NHR centers were part of the NHR Alliance booth.
 The NHR Alliance was one of 158 exhibitors, with 147 exhibiting onsite.
 3,015 participants attended this year’s ISC, setting a new post-pandemic record.
 The ISC 2024 will be held May 12-17 in Hamburg, Germany.

 In addition to the booth, NHR4CES members contributed tutorials, paper presentations and the so called “Sofa Talks”.
 Here, current topics such as Benchmarking + TCO or Teaching advanced MPI were discussed in a small group with experts from other NHR locations and others from outside NHR.

 On Sunday, Christian Terboven from the CSG Parallelism and Performance in NHR4CES presented the tutorial Advanced OpenMP: Performance and 5.2 Features, which explored the implications of possible OpenMP parallelization strategies, both in terms of correctness and performance.